mikzuit/fair-job-offer/README.md

 Second: too many third party involved and not necessary in most cases.

-Third: avoid jobs market turned into marketing strategy.
+Third: prevent job market turned into marketing strategy.

 Fourth: protect personal data (in resume); which is usually process to steal passwords; and not being spread over companies.